sebastianharko/cluster-event-logger/README.md

 =====================

 This is an Akka extension that logs cluster events to a journal (via Akka Persistence).
-This extension contributes a route to [Akka Management] (https://developer.lightbend.com/docs/akka-management/current/).
+This extension contributes a route to [Akka Management](https://developer.lightbend.com/docs/akka-management/current/).
 The route simply returns the event stream.

-To install, include this jar in your project and in your ```application.conf``` configure the persistence settings:
+To install, include this jar in your project and in your ```application.conf```, configure the persistence settings:

 ```